MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/asctime-s-wasctime-s.md

 ### Parameters

 *buffer*
-[out] A pointer to a buffer to store the character string result.
+A pointer to a buffer to store the character string result.
 This function assumes a pointer to a valid memory location with a size specified by *numberOfElements*.

 *numberOfElements*
-[in] The size of the buffer used to store the result.
+The size of the buffer used to store the result.

 *tmSource*
-[in] Time/date structure.
+Time/date structure.
 This function assumes a pointer to a valid `struct tm` object.

 ## Return Value